thomasguerena/pdx-ai/examples/simple-ga/README.md

 Once installed, you can launch the app with `npm start`.

 In order for your changes to take effect, you will either need to kill the app `ctrl-c` and launch it again, or type `location.reload()` into the developer tools console (inside the app).
 This console can be opened via `ctrl-shift-i` on Linux or Windows and `command-shift-i` on Mac.
 I recommend detaching the console from your Window to keep the application UI readable.

+You will find further instructions in the `app/js/main.js` file.
+Good luck!

 If you get stuck and have any questions or comments, direct them to the author, Thomas Guerena.
 You can post in the issues on [Github](https://github.com/thomasguerena/pdx-ai), or on our [Meetup](http://www.meetup.com/PDX-Artificial-Intelligence/) page (if you're a member of PDX AI).